materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Diamond Dust

-{% include raidplan.html title="P2 - Diamond Dust" link="https://raidplan.io/plan/h521rrvlPhF-ajjp" %}
+{% include raidplan.html  iframe="true" title="P2 - Diamond Dust" link="https://raidplan.io/plan/h521rrvlPhF-ajjp" %}

 After spawning a clone of herself, and flashbanging your monitor, Shiva will rise into the air and spawn 2 large AOEs opposite each other on the edge of the arena.
 (clarification on clone here)